-All in all its a pretty nice set.
-Its good to have all these discs freshly re-mastered and gathered together in one place.
-I think though for the money they might have provided a more interesting (and sturdy) box to contain them…
+All in all it’s a pretty nice set.
+It is good to have all these discs freshly re-mastered and gathered together in one place.
+I think though, for the money, they might have provided a more interesting (and sturdy) box to contain them…

 I think you’re right, if these CDs are played regularly, there’s no way that the box will last.
 I count myself as a Beatles fan but that doesn’t extend to everything the Apple label released.
 I shall give this a miss.

 Was this box set also pressed on vinyl.
 I’ve heard rumors but can’t seem to find one.

 Hi, not that i know of – there has been no vinyl reissues this time around.
 They did reissue them on both CD and vinyl back in the early 1990’s – see my post: https://beatlesblogger.wordpress.com/2010/10/04/apple-artist-lp-reissues-from-1991-to-1996/